 - A. On the application of any person who is a resident of the Commonwealth, the parent of any such person who is under the age of 18, or the legal guardian of any such person, the Department shall issue a special identification card to the person, provided that: - 1.
 Application is made on a form prescribed by the Department and includes the applicant's full legal name; year, month, and date of birth; social security number; sex; and residence address.
-Applicants shall be permitted to choose between "male," "female," or "non-binary" "nonbinary" when designating the applicant's sex on the application form; - 2.
+Applicants shall be permitted to choose between "male," "female," or "non-binary" an "X" marker where the "X" means unspecified or other gender identity, as applicable, when designating the applicant's sex on the application form; - 2.
 The applicant presents, when required by the Department, proof of identity, legal presence, residency, and social security number or non-work authorized status; - 3.
 The Department is satisfied that the applicant needs an identification card or the applicant shows he has a bona fide need for such a card; and - 4.
 The applicant does not hold a driver's license, commercial driver's license, temporary driver's permit, learner's permit, motorcycle learner's permit, or special identification card without a photograph.